“And have put on the new man who is renewed in knowledge according to the image of Him who created him. “

 “according to the image of Him who created him”

-“Image” involves the two ideas of representation and manifestation.
-God made man originally in his own image before Adam sinned (Gen. 1:27).
+“Image” involves two ideas of representation and manifestation.
+God made man originally in His own image before Adam sinned (Gen. 1:27).
 Man defaced that image by sin (Gen. 9:6).
-However, God renews that image by Christ’s work on the cross.
+However, God renewed that image by Christ’s work on the cross.

 The New Testament uses “image” in several senses:

 -of the descendants of Adam as bearing his image, 1 Cor.
 15:49, each a representation derived from the prototype, of subjects relative to things spiritual.

-· negatively of the Law as having “a shadow of the good things to come, not the very image of the things,” i.e., not the essential and substantial form of them; the contrast has been likened to the difference between a statue and the shadow cast by it of the relations between God the Father, Christ, and man,
+-negatively of the Law as having “a shadow of the good things to come, not the very image of the things (He 10:1),” i.e., not the essential and substantial form of them; the contrast is the difference between a statue and the shadow it casts.

-· of man as he was created as being a visible representation of God, 1 Cor.
-11:7, a being corresponding to the Original; the condition of man as a fallen creature has not entirely effaced the image; he is still suitable to bear responsibility, he still has Godlike qualities, such as love of goodness and beauty, none of which are found in a mere animal; in the Fall man ceased to be a perfect vehicle for the representation of God; God’s grace in Christ will yet accomplish more than what Adam lost;
+-of man as created as a visible representation of God, 1 Cor.
+11:7, a being corresponding to the Original.
+The condition of man as a fallen creature has not entirely effaced the image; he is still suitable to bear responsibility and has Godlike qualities such as love of goodness and beauty.
+We find none of which in a mere animal.
+In the Fall, man ceased to be a perfect vehicle for the representation of God; God’s grace in Christ will accomplish more than what Adam lost.

 -of regenerate persons, in being moral representations of what God is, Col. 3:10; cp.
 Eph.
 4:24.